shieldgenerator7/DnD-Stories/Agranari/Agranari Adventures Custom Rules.md

 # Turn Delay

-At the start of combat, you may willingly lower your initiative.
+At the start of combat, you may willingly lower your initiative roll.
+You must keep the new value until end of combat.

-# In Motion

-If you end your turn without using all your movement, you may, as a reaction, move up to your remaining movement.
-If this is in response to another creature moving, you do not provoke Attack of Opportunity from that moving creature with this movement.

-# Hold Action -\> Turn Reaction
+# Reaction Turn

 There is no longer any “Hold” action.
 On your turn, if you did not use one or more of your action, bonus action, or movement, you may take your turn “later”.

-As a reaction, you may use your action if unused, bonus action if unused, and/or movement if not fully used.
+As a reaction, you may use your action if unused, bonus action if unused, and/or any remaining movement if not fully used.

+If you move as part of this reaction, and this reaction is taken in response to another creature moving, you do not provoke Attack of Opportunity from that moving creature with this movement.

-# Drop Prone
+# Prone Actions

 As a reaction to being targeted by a ranged attack, you may drop prone to impose disadvantage on the attack roll.

+As a bonus action, you may stand up from being prone without spending any movement.

 # Death Saves